 Who can serve as an AP Coordinator?

-- The AP Coordinator may be a full- or part-time administrator or counselor, or a faculty member who is not teaching an AP course.
+- The AP Coordinator may be a full- or part-time administrator or counselor, faculty member, or other school staff member who is not teaching an AP course.

 - To avoid any perceived conflict of interest, AP teachers cannot serve as AP Coordinators.